Havoc Demon Hunter Midnight Playstyle and Rotation Guide

 One of the most difficult concepts when learning Havoc Demon Hunter is the art of movement.
 Mover builds are volatile, and with mechanics such as frontals and swirlies on the ground, the movement aspect of the spec is challenging for even the best players in the world.

 With Fel Rush and Vengeful Retreat, it’s important to factor in where you will end up when casting them.
-You don’t want to dash out of range of your target, causing you damage loss, but you also don’t want to put yourself in awkward or dangerous positions while doing it.
+You don’t want to dash out of range of your target, causing you damage loss by missing out on melee swings and wasted GCD’s, but you also don’t want to put yourself in awkward or dangerous positions while doing it.

 havoc dh movement